stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 22 - Diagnosis.md

 5. Data points may interact

 Point 5 is difficult to account for in practice so it is useful to shift from a sole classification approach to diagnosis to an abduction approach.

+## Deduction - Induction - Abduction

+Below highlights the steps for deduction, induction, and abduction:

+1. **Deduction**: given the rule and the cause, deduce the effect (Modus Pones)
+2. **Induction**: given a cause and an effect, induce a rule
+3. **Abduction**: given a rule and an effect, abduce a cause (diagnosis)

+While deduction is _truth preserving_, induction and abduction are not.